 What if my bank isn’t on this list?

-Not every institution will have a specific COVID-19 financial assistance package; however, most will have standard policies for providing support during financial hardship caused by illness, injury or other scenarios impacting customers’ ability to work.
-Firstly, check with the ABA’s financial difficulty page as it provides information, relevant contacts and links to the association’s 22 member banks.
-It you still couldn’t find the information you are looking for, simply contact bank’s customer assistance phone numbers and search for recent announcements about their approach to Coronavirus.
+Not every institution will have a specific COVID-19 financial assistance package; however, most will have standard policies for providing support during financial hardship caused by illness, injury, or other scenarios impacting customers’ ability to work.
+Firstly, check with the ABA’s financial difficulty page as it provides information, relevant contacts, and links to the association’s 22 member banks.
+If you still couldn’t find the information you are looking for, simply contact the bank’s customer assistance phone numbers and search for recent announcements about their approach to Coronavirus.

 Do I need to provide any kind of proof?